DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/index.md

     * Tab completion in all commands
     * Tree based structure
     * Change logging
-    * Migration functionality
+    * Migration functionalities
     * Large developer api
     * Server join permission & power
-    * Full server join with priority kick
+    * Full server join permission with priority kick

 ## Support
 DKPerms support is offered by our Team and community via Discord to all DKPerms buyers.
 All supporters do this voluntarily and answer as soon as possible.